Bias Rating: RIGHT-CENTER

-Newsweek was founded by Thomas J. C. Martyn in 1933, as a weekly magazine headquartered in New York City.
-Today, Newsweek is a news magazine and website, which covers news and analysis, international issues, technology, business, culture and politics.
+Thomas J. C. Martyn founded Newsweek in 1933 as a weekly magazine headquartered in New York City.
+Today, Newsweek is a news magazine and website covering news and analysis, international issues, technology, business, culture, and politics.
 Newsweek was bought by The Washington Post Company in 1961 and eventually sold to audio magnate Sidney Harman in 2010.
-The Daily Beast and Newsweek then merged in a joint venture and was named The Newsweek Daily Beast Company, which lasted for 2 years.
+The Daily Beast and Newsweek merged in a joint venture and were named The Newsweek Daily Beast Company, which lasted for 2 years.

-In 2013, Etienne Uzac and Johnathan Davis acquired Newsweek and IBT Media, re-branding itself as Newsweek Media Group in 2017.
+In 2013, Etienne Uzac and Johnathan Davis acquired Newsweek and IBT Media, re-branding themselves as Newsweek Media Group in 2017.
 Newsweek Media Group also owns the Latin Times and Medical Daily.
-Recently, it is been reported by Newsweek that Etienne Uzac, co-owner of Newsweek Media Group and Marion Kim, the company’s finance director, both stepped down due to a long-term financial fraud probe.
+Newsweek reported that Etienne Uzac, co-owner of Newsweek Media Group, and Marion Kim, the company’s finance director, both stepped down due to a long-term financial fraud probe.

 Funded by / Ownership

-Newsweek is owned by Newsweek Media Group, with Dev Pragad serving as Chief Executive Officer.
+Newsweek is owned by Newsweek Publishing LLC, which is co-owned by Dev Pragad and Johnathan Davis.
 Newsweek is funded through a paid subscription and advertising model.